Biotechnologist

 How Long Does it Take to Become a Biotechnologist?

 The time it takes to become a biotechnologist can vary based on the level of education pursued.
-It takes four years of education post-high school to earn a bachelor’s in biotechnology, the minimum level of education required to enter this field.
+The minimum level of education required to enter this field is a bachelor’s in biotechnology, which takes four years of post-high school education.
 Advanced degrees such as a master’s or PhD can take one to eight years to complete.

 How To Become a Biotechnologist – Step-by-Step Guide